 How to Treat TMJ Disorders

-Nightguards are oral appliances worn during sleep that help stop the teeth from grinding together.
-These oral appliances also protect the teeth from further wear caused by bruxism.
-Additionally, wearing a nightguard places the jaw in a more comfortable position, alleviating pressure and stress on the joints and muscles.
+Night guards are oral appliances worn during sleep that help stop your teeth from grinding together.
+These oral appliances also protect your teeth from further wear caused by bruxism.
+Additionally, wearing a night guard places the jaw in a more comfortable position, alleviating pressure and stress on the joints and muscles.
+The night guards that Dr. Courter provides will precisely fit in your mouth so they are as comfortable as possible.

 Call Our Dental Office Today